 Before you install Bitbucket Server, check that you're running a supported Java version and that the

-Bitbucket Server comes with a bundled search server, which runs as a separate process from the Bitbucket Server application and doesn't require any extra configuration.
+Bitbucket Server comes with a bundled Elasticsearch instance, which runs as a separate process from the Bitbucket Server application and doesn't require any extra configuration.

-You can can also install a search server on a remote machine, which can provide some advantages allocating memory resources.
-In most cases you're better off using our bundled search server that will be automatically configured out of the box.
+You can can also install a remote Elasticsearch instance on a remote machine, which can provide some advantages allocating memory resources.
+You're better off using our bundled Elasticsearch that will be automatically configured with its scripts out of the box.

-If you still want to use a search server on a remote machine, there are instructions for doing so on the the Install and configure a remote Elasticsearch server and Install and configure a remote OpenSearch server pages.
+If you still want to use a remote instance of Elasticsearch there are instructions for doing so on the page How to Install and configure a remote Elasticsearch instance.

 Install Bitbucket Server